 The Wellness Center does provide treatment for students with the illness by offering nutritionists, blood-sugar testing, and hemoglobin A1c tests which are often required by endocrinologists.
 The center also works with students who are diagnosed with multiple illnesses alongside diabetes.

 “We’ve had students who have come in with different comorbidities meaning that they have multiple occurring chronic conditions,” Woodside said.
 “Some students are on the spectrum with diabetes, so we’ve seen an issue and we’ve tried to do programming in the past to has been pushed to the students.”

 Last semester, Woodside teamed with Woodruff to provide workshops with nutritionists and diabetic experts to diabetic students registered with both offices.
 It was an early attempt to offer programming for students with diabetes.

 “You don’t have to come to the club or physically be there, but in the case of an emergency, and you’re far away from home…I would totally accept anyone who would want to be there.” – abigail gill

-After poor attendances for these workshops, the two men decided to try another way to engage students with diabetes: by holding interest meetings for the College Diabetes Network this semester.
+After poor attendance for these workshops, the two men decided to try another way to engage students with diabetes: by holding interest meetings for the College Diabetes Network this semester.

 A recent meeting for interested members spawned just two students, including freshman communication studies major Gill.
-Though the attendance of the meeting was poor, Gill embraced establishing the club for students on campus with the illness.
+Though the attendance at the meeting was poor, Gill embraced establishing the club for students on campus with illness.